-As of October 1, 2021, the accrual balance of \$3.0 million was in short-term restructuring liabilities on our unaudited condensed consolidated balance sheets.
+As of September 30, 2022, the accrual balance of \$1.5 million was in short-term restructuring liabilities on our unaudited condensed consolidated balance sheets.
+Included in the above plans for which we were carrying a provision were positions identified for termination that have not been executed from a restructuring perspective.